dgerabagi/data-curation-environment/flattened_repo.md

             await fs.writeFile(outputFilePath, outputContent, 'utf-8');
             vscode.window.showInformationMessage(`Successfully flattened ${results.filter(r => !r.error).length} files to flattened_repo.md.`);

-            // After successful flattening, trigger a refresh of the file tree. const serverIpc = serverIPCs[VIEW_TYPES.SIDEBAR.CONTEXT_CHOOSER];
+            // After successful flattening, tell the frontend to focus the new file.
+            // The file watcher will handle the refresh, but we want to guide the user. const serverIpc = serverIPCs[VIEW_TYPES.SIDEBAR.CONTEXT_CHOOSER];
             if (serverIpc) {
-                Services.loggerService.log("Triggering file tree refresh after flattening.");
+                Services.loggerService.log("Triggering file focus after flattening.");
-                // The file watcher will pick up the change automatically.
-                // No need for a forced refresh call, as it's now debounced.
+                // Give the watcher a moment to trigger the refresh setTimeout(() => {
+                    serverIpc.sendToClient(ServerToClientChannel.FocusFile, { path: outputFilePath });
+                }, 500);
             }

         } catch (error: any) {